 “If your ship doesn’t come in, swim out to it.”
 Jonathan Winters

-You are paid in relation to the results of your actions.
+You are paid for the results of your actions.
 Therefore, you must take action.
-And yet, the temptation to analyze, plan and organize is strong, whereas all you have to do it act.
+And yet, the temptation to analyze, plan and organize is strong, whereas all you have to do is act.
 Nothing will happen if you don’t act.
 Even if you are mistaken, even if you fail, there will always be a way to bounce back.
 Don’t wait to be perfect to act.

 - Go For it!
 Lean Into Success